eliasedwin7/Python-Refresher/Patterns_solution/7_sub_set_sum_powerset.md

-Let’s go! 🧙‍♂️ Now we dive into **7.
-Subset / Subset Sum / Power Set** — this one’s all about making combinations.
+# 7. Subset / Subset Sum / Power Set
+ this one’s all about making combinations.
 Think of it like playing dress-up with all your toys, mixing and matching outfits.

 ---